mon5termatt/Bing-Bot/README.md

 # Bing-Bot
 Automated Microsoft Rewards Bot

-Bing Bot 8 Options:
+## Bing Bot 9
+Options:

-Runs a customizable amount of searches in the BBB*
+Runs a customizable amount of searches in the BBB* Search Amount Choice (1-30) (0P-150P)

+## Bing Bot 9 Auto:
+Automatically runs 30 searches Then kills your browser

+## Bing Bot 9
-Search Amount Choice (1-30) (0P-150P)
+Runs a customizable amount of searches in the The New Microsoft Edge app (Chromium) Search Amount Choice (1-30) (0P-150P)

-Bing Bot Auto:
+## Bing Bot 10 Auto:

-Automatically runs 30 searches Then kills your browser (uses Bing Bot Browser* )
+Automatically runs 30 searches Then kills your browser (Uses The New Microsoft Edge)

 #### * Bing Bot Browser (BBB)